 Reduce the hours you devote to passive entertainments, such as watching TV, and replace them with active, participatory ones.
 If possible, get outdoors for at least a little while each day, even when winter or not-so-nice weather require you to bundle up.
 It’ll provide fresh air and open up new possibilities: You never know what sort of cloud formation, astronomical event or other natural marvel you’ll encounter while out-of-doors.

-Eve A. Wood, MD, author of Medicine, Mind and Meaning (In One Press, 2004), suggests including a friend in your plans for a bike ride or a visit to a Pilates class.
+Eve A. Wood, MD, author of Medicine, Mind and Meaning, suggests including a friend in your plans for a bike ride or a visit to a Pilates class.
 Instead of going to a movie, toss a Frisbee or rent a canoe with your buddy for a couple of hours.
 “You’re more apt to do the activity if you involve a friend, because there’s another dimension of pleasure in the experience,” Wood says.
 “You’re connecting.”
 Combining entertainment and daily physical activity will also lessen the time crunch you might otherwise feel in your schedule, because it saves you from always having to schedule separate slots for recreation and workout activities.